pquochuy/SeqSleepNet/README.md

 # SeqSleepNet
-- Huy Phan, Fernando Andreotti, Navin Cooray, Oliver Y. Chén, and Maarten De Vos. [__SeqSleepNet: End-to-End Hierarchical Recurrent Neural Network for Sequence-to-Sequence Automatic Sleep Staging.__](https://arxiv.org/pdf/1809.10932) _IEEE Transactions on Neural Systems and Rehabilitation Engineering (TNSRE),_ 2019 _<span style="color:red">(accepted)</span>_
+- Huy Phan, Fernando Andreotti, Navin Cooray, Oliver Y. Chén, and Maarten De Vos. [__SeqSleepNet: End-to-End Hierarchical Recurrent Neural Network for Sequence-to-Sequence Automatic Sleep Staging.__](https://arxiv.org/pdf/1809.10932) _IEEE Transactions on Neural Systems and Rehabilitation Engineering (TNSRE)_, vol. 27, no. 3, pp. 400-410, 2019

 These are source code and experimental setup for the __MASS database__, used in our above arXiv preprint.
 Although the networks have many things in common, we try to separate them and to make them work independently to ease exploring them invididually.